Fact checked

 What animals can be emotional support animals?

-Any animal commonly kept as a domestic pet can be an emotional support animal so long as they alleviates a symptom of a mental health or emotional condition.
+Any animal commonly kept as a domestic pet can be an emotional support animal so long as it alleviates a symptom of a mental health or emotional condition.
 Common types of ESAs include dogs, cats, and rabbits.

 Meet the author: